 Sean Fitzpatrick is an associate in Weil’s Private Equity practice and is based in New York.
 Mr. Fitzpatrick participates in advising public and private companies, as well as private equity sponsors and their portfolio companies, in a variety of transactions, including mergers and acquisitions, recapitalizations and divestitures.
-He also assists in providing counsel regarding a broad range of general corporate, securities laws and corporate governance matters.
+He also participates in providing counsel regarding a broad range of general corporate, securities laws and corporate governance matters.

 Mr. Fitzpatrick has been part of the teams advising: